Srimat-Srivats/Option-Pricing-Engine/README.md

 A production-style Monte Carlo pricing engine for European and arithmetic-average Asian options under the Geometric Brownian Motion (GBM) model.
 The engine supports variance reduction via antithetic variates and reports statistical confidence intervals.

-This project is designed as a quantitative finance and numerical methods portfolio project.
+This repository is intended as a quantitative finance and numerical methods portfolio project.

 ---

 ## Overview

-This project implements a modular Monte Carlo simulation framework to price equity derivatives under the risk-neutral measure.
+This project implements a modular Monte Carlo simulation framework for pricing equity derivatives under the risk-neutral measure.
-It supports both terminal-payoff and path-dependent contracts using a unified simulation engine.
+It supports both terminal-payoff and path-dependent contracts using a unified simulation engine and a clean payoff abstraction.

-The application is provided as a command-line tool and is fully containerized using Docker.
+The application is provided as a command-line tool and is packaged as an executable JAR and a Docker container.

 ---

 ## Model

-The underlying asset follows a Geometric Brownian Motion:
+The underlying asset price follows a Geometric Brownian Motion:

 dS(t) = r S(t) dt + σ S(t) dW(t)

-with the exact discretization:
+The exact discretization used in the simulation is:

-S(t+Δt) = S(t) · exp[(r − 0.5 σ²) Δt + σ √Δt Z]
+S(t + Δt) = S(t) · exp[(r − 0.5 σ²) Δt + σ √Δt Z]

 where Z ~ N(0, 1).